-Yuliya’s main research interests are: risk perception factors, risk assessment, risk communication, stakeholder engagement and communication, existing exposure” situations”, low radioactive waste management, issues of public acceptance, ethical acceptability of risk, mental health, public health, gender and violence, stress and post-traumatic stress disorder.
+Yuliya’s main research interests are: natural and technological disasters, disaster management, risk reduction, disaster recovery, community resilience, psychometric paradigm, risk perceptions, risk communication, stakeholder engagement and communication, existing exposure” situations”, disposal of low radioactive waste management, issues of public acceptance, ethical acceptability of risk, mental health, public health, gender and violence, stress and post-traumatic stress disorder.

 She has two Master degrees in Political Science and International Relations (2007) and received her Ph.D. in Public Health, Epidemiology and Hygiene (2011) from the Medical Faculty of Masaryk University, Brno, Czech Republic.

 During her PhD she has focused on Hidden and Indirect Effects of War and Political Violence (2014) and Political violence and its impact on female civil population: Prevention of health damage as a result of terrorism, political violence and its impact on civil population, with special focus on women (2011).